BakulBd/algorithms-visualizer/README.md

 * **React Documentation:** [https://reactjs.org/](https://reactjs.org/)
 * **Create React App Documentation:** [https://create-react-app.dev/docs/getting-started/](https://create-react-app.dev/docs/getting-started/)

+## Chatbot Feature

+This project includes a floating chatbot named **AlgoBot**.
+It can answer questions about sorting algorithms, the project, and related topics.
+The chatbot is powered by OpenAI's API and is accessible from any page.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or find any issues, please feel free to open a pull request or create an issue.